Updated August 22, 2023

 Calculating Percentage seems to be a simple task for anyone who knows how to calculate percentages.
-You just need to divide the number value by total and multiply it by 100 to convert it into a percentage.
+You just need to divide the number value by the total and multiply it by 100 to convert it into a percentage.
 However, when it comes to calculating the change in percentage, it is not the task as simple as it looks to calculate the percentage.
 Have you ever come up with a situation where you have an old value for some variable and a new value for the same variable over a period of time?
-Sometimes calculating the change in percentage is the need of a business hour since that may be something that affects your running business in a hard way.
-However, sometimes this calculation is way beyond the scope of the things which we have learned during our high schools.
+Sometimes calculating the change in percentage requires a business hour since that may affect your running business the hard way.
+However, sometimes this calculation is way beyond the scope of what we learned during high school.
 Therefore, in this article, we will teach you how to calculate the change in percentage through Excel.
-Well, Excel is easy to understand as well as formulate the tasks, and that is what makes it a great tool over the years and forth.
+Well, Excel is easy to understand as well as formulate tasks, and that is what makes it a great tool over the years and forth.
 Let’s see how percentage change works in Excel.

 The generic formula for capturing percentage change in Excel is as follows:

 - current_value – is a new value of the variable under consideration

 - previous_value – is an old value of the variable under consideration for calculating percentage change.

 Well, the formula itself is explanatory.
 Since we are trying to determine the change, we must find a difference between that variable’s current and previous values.
 Moreover, we need to check the percentage of change that happens; we need to divide the difference between new and old values by the old value (Imagine dividing the difference by a new value.
 How will that look alike?).

 Let us understand the examples of Percent Change in Excel.

 Suppose we have two numbers, 1230 and 1180, as current and previous numbers, respectively.
 We want to check the difference in the percentage of these two numbers under Excel.
 Follow the steps below to get the same.